christam96/TelegramGPT/README.md

 # TelegramGPT

-A GPT interface for exported Telegram conversations.
+V0: A ChatGPT-like interface for Telegram conversations.

+V1: Indexing [WIP]
+- Avoid loading and recomputing embeddings over unchanged content
+- Strategy:
+    - Make use of a `RecordManager` to keep track of document writes into the vector store.
+    - Need to re-populate `vectorestore` with documents since it doesn't have context for previously inserted embeddings